hannahmariewilliams/Healthcare-Data-Analysis-Project/Financial-Analysis.md

 Result:
 <img width="306" height="124" alt="image" src="https://github.com/user-attachments/assets/96a1095f-c758-43e1-ba44-578150741db8" />

-Used the SUM function to find the total amount spent  per parient and filtered by only those who had paid (not pending or failed).
+Used the SUM function to find the total amount spent  per patient and filtered by only those who had paid (not pending or failed).
 Then I ordered by the highest paying patients first.

 ### Average Visit Cost by Doctor
 ```sql